Coleridge Medical Centre, Canaan Way, Ottery St Mary, Devon, EX11 1EQTel: 01404 814447

 She enjoys long walks, cooking , spending time with her family , book club , rock choir and supporting the Exeter Chiefs.

-From Left to Right: Philly Evans (Nurse Manager), Pip Hynam and Christine Hellier
+From Left to Right: Tanya Cannon, Philly Evans (Nurse Manager) and Pip Hynam

 Healthcare assistants support practice nurses with their daily work and carry out tasks such as phlebotomy (drawing blood), blood pressure measurement and new patient checks.
 They may act as a chaperone when a patient or doctor requests one.